Rishit-katiyar/RustAudioFX-Rust/README.md

 cargo build
 cargo run
 ```

-## Contributing

-Contributions to RustAudioFX-rust are welcome!
-Whether you want to add new features, fix bugs, or improve documentation, feel free to submit a pull request.
-For major changes, please open an issue first to discuss your ideas.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-RustAudioFX-rust relies on the [CPAL](https://crates.io/crates/cpal) crate for audio input and output.
-Special thanks to the CPAL developers for their contribution to the Rust audio ecosystem.